Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 let nodesApi = new NodesApi(this.alfrescoApi);

 let opts = {
-  'where': where_example // string | Optionally filter the list by assocType.
+  'where': where_example //  | Optionally filter the list by assocType.
 Here's an example:

 *   where=(assocType='my:specialAssocType')

-  'include':  // Array<string> | Returns additional information about the node.
+  'include':  //  | Returns additional information about the node.
 The following optional fields can be requested:
 * allowableOperations
 * aspectNames
 * isLink